RemoteBoatX/vrgp-docs/moc-environment/README.md

   `VesselInterface`)
-- copy the contents of the file `<spinache-lib>/vessel.js`, *except* for the very first and the very last lines (the ones that say `import ...` and `export ...`) into the above file, below the commented line.
+- copy the contents of the file `<spinache-lib>/vessel.js`, *except* for the very first and the very last lines (the ones that say `import ...` and `export ...`) into the above file, below the commented line
 - copy the contents of the file `<spinache-lib>/peer.js` below the commented line from point 1 (so basically above the code pasted from step 2)